-Our new delivery service is now available to support Fairfield students, faculty, & staff learning or working exclusively from home!
+Our delivery service is now available to support Fairfield students, faculty, & staff learning or working exclusively from home!
 This means that physical materials, such as print books and DVDs, can now be shipped straight from the Library to your home.
-Available only for those that are 100% remote.
+Available only for those that are learning or working remote and therefore unable to make it to campus to retrieve items.

 Remote students, faculty, and staff will not incur a shipping cost to use this service.
 Packages are shipped UPS 2 Day, and a UPS return label is included in shipment.
 The recipient is responsible for lost or damaged materials.